driponfleek/bankai-ui/packages/components/drag-and-drop/README.md

 ## Usage

-### Component A
+### DropzoneComposer
-For the full list of component props, examples and guidance on usage and more please reference the the Bankai UI documentation.
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/).

 ```
-import { ComponentA } from '@epr0t0type/bankai-ui-drag-and-drop';
+import { DropzoneComposer } from '@epr0t0type/bankai-ui-drag-and-drop';
 ```

-### Component B
+### Utilities and Libraries

+#### DropzoneSpec, DropzoneCollect, DragSourceCollect and DragSourceSpec
-For the full list of component props, examples and guidance on usage and more please reference the the Bankai UI documentation.
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/).

 ```
-import { ComponentB } from '@epr0t0type/bankai-ui-drag-and-drop';
+import { dropzoneSpec, dropzoneCollect, dragSourceCollect, dragSourceSpec } from '@epr0t0type/bankai-ui-drag-and-drop';
 ```

 ## Built With